 This web-site was created as my portfolio of work completed in the Learning, Design, and Technology program at Stanford.
-Four years later, I contine to feel extremely thankful for my experience in LDT.
+Seven years later, I contine to feel extremely thankful for my experience in LDT.
 I have been able to implement much of what I have learned in my practice as an educator.
-I am currently in my second year as the Director of Sixth Grade and Middle School at St. Paul's Episcopal School in Oakland.
+I am currently in my fifth year as the Director of Sixth Grade and Middle School at St. Paul's Episcopal School in Oakland.
 Below is the original text from this page:

 "I feel incredibly fortunate to have had the opportunity to take a year off from teaching to get my Master's in Learning, Design, and Technology at Stanford.
 After fifteen years of teaching 8th grade Math/Science, I was more than ready to become a student again and immerse myself in learning theories, design principles, and educational technologies.